-The coordinating working environment committee should set up subcommittees for the individual facilities when the committee encompasses several facilities, cf. Section 7, No. 2 of the Regulations relating to safety delegates and working environment committees (in Norwegian only).
+The coordinating working environment committee should set up subcommittees for the individual facilities when the committee encompasses several facilities, cf. Regulations 6 December 2011 relating to organisation, management and participation (in Norwegian only).
+These regulations also apply directly to the petroleum activities, with the specifications and limitations given in the regulations.